What Is Free in Paris? 25 Best Free Attractions and Things to Do (2026)

-This guide focuses on free Paris attractions that are realistic for first-time visitors, budget travelers, and anyone who wants to experience the city beyond ticketed tours.
-Always check official opening hours before you go, especially for museums, churches, and seasonal events.
+This guide highlights some of the best free attractions in Paris for first-time visitors, budget travellers, and anyone looking to experience the city beyond ticketed tours.
+Always check official opening hours and entry policies before visiting museums, churches, and seasonal attractions.

 Last updated: May 24, 2026